 detail of St Agatha healed by St Peter in prison by an unknown Neapolitan painter of the early 17th century

 Although these paintings – Heinrich Vogtherr’s Martyrdom of St Erasmus (1516) is another great example – are full of religious feeling, it’s far easier as a secular person (or as this secular person) to respond emotionally to a painting of a martyrdom than it is to the ultimate martyrdom of the crucifixion of Christ.
 Jesus is of course something more than a human being, and though we are supposed to respond to his suffering in a human way, he’s still god after all; he presumably planned it and he can take it.
-Saints though, despite the whole point being that it’s the same thing; suffering holy people, relating to Christ as their father, in the same way that Christ related to god/himself as his – are different.
-They are just human beings, and in art at least, although idealised, they too are supposed to be relatable.
+Saints though, are different.
+The point may be the same – suffering holy people, relating to Christ as their father, in the same way that Christ related to god/himself as his – but these are just human beings.
+They may be idealised by artists, as they were in their official hagiographies, but they are supposed to be relatable for ordinary, unsaintly people.

 Heinrich Vogtherr – the Martyrdom of St Erasmus, 1516 (detail)

-Many artists captured the loneliness of Christ on the cross, but the loneliness of Christ, even alone in the dark, is qualitatively different from that of the martyr saints, who in their last moments are often closely surrounded by their enemies, who are of course also their fellow human beings.
-The pain of Christ, too, tends, for the most part, to be a remote and rarefied thing; it’s familiar, in an almost neutralised way, from the cultural landscape of western society.
+Many artists captured the loneliness of Christ on the cross, but the loneliness of Christ, even alone in the dark, is qualitatively different from that of the martyr saints.
+In their last moments, the saints are usually closely surrounded by their enemies, who are of course also their fellow, imperfect human beings.
+The pain of Christ, too, tends, for the most part, to be a remote and rarefied thing; it’s familiar to everyone, in an almost neutralised way, from living the cultural landscape of western society.
 But the pain of the saints is something we recognise in a more direct way.
 It’s unlikely, I hope, that many people reading this, have first-hand experience of fatal stonings, mutilations, disembowelings or bludgeonings, but these saints, with their looks of glazed shock and their vividly painted blood, are a figures we have become used to in other, secular contexts.

 Francisco de Zurbarán St Agatha, c.1630-33 (detail)

-It’s fair to assume that these saints – and there are many of them in addition to the few I’ve shown; from the big names like St Matthew and St John the Baptist (beheaded), to St Peter and St Andrew (crucified) to the more obscure, like Saints Cosmas and Damian (beheaded by pagans) and St Ursula (shot with an arrow by the Huns) to the theatrically horrific, like St Bartholomew (flayed and beheaded) and St Erasmus (intestines pulled out with a spindle) – wanted to be remembered.
-But would they have wanted to be remembered for the nature of their deaths?
+It’s fair to assume that these saints wanted to be remembered.
+But would they – and there are many, many more of them in addition to the few I’ve shown; from the big names like St Matthew and St John the Baptist (beheaded), to St Peter and St Andrew (crucified) to the more obscure, like Saints Cosmas and Damian (beheaded by pagans) and St Ursula (shot with an arrow by the Huns) to the theatrically horrific, like St Bartholomew (flayed and beheaded) and St Erasmus (intestines pulled out with a spindle) – have wanted to be remembered for the nature of their deaths?
 Even divorced from these kind of narrative paintings, the saints were rarely depicted without their sometimes bizarre attributes, the strangest ones that spring to mind being the aforementioned Agatha, in a more serene setting, bearing her severed breasts on a plate, or Saint Peter of Verona, normally depicted with the cleaver still embedded in his skull.

-These more explicit, visceral images more or less disappeared from western art for a couple of centuries, but returned in a slightly altered and ideologically, almost opposite and certainly far more secular form in interwar Germany.
-But although the comparison with the Lustmord (sex murder) paintings of the Weimar Republic seems like, and possibly is, a flippant one, it feels valid, especially in relation to the paintings of St Agatha with their uncomfortably conflicting motives and coolly horrific imagery.
-But although paintings like George Grosz’s John the Sex Murderer have parallels with St Agatha, the painting I want to briefly talk about is less blatantly sensationalist and to my eyes at least has something of the heartbreaking empathy of Wolfgang Beurer’s St Stephen.
-Unusually, Lustmord (1930) by the great Neue Sachlichkeit painter and photographer Karl Hubbuch shows only the aftermath of the murder, rather than the act itself.
-But rather than losing force because of its relative restraint, the image is imbued with all of the loneliness, fear and isolation and fragility seen in the face of Elseheimer’s St Stephen and the battered corpse of Beurer’s.
+Paintings like George Grosz’s John the Sex Murderer (1918) and Otto Dix’s horrific Lustmord (especially the lost 1922 painting that exists only in black and white photos) have parallels with St Agatha, the painting I want to briefly talk about is less blatantly sensationalist and to my eyes at least has something of the heartbreaking empathy of Wolfgang Beurer’s St Stephen.
+Like Dix’s but less confrontational, Lustmord (1930) by the great Neue Sachlichkeit painter and photographer Karl Hubbuch, shows only the aftermath of the murder, rather than the act itself.
+But rather than losing force because of its relative restraint, Hubbuch’s image is imbued with all of the loneliness, fear, isolation and fragility seen in the face of Elseheimer’s St Stephen and the pitiful battered corpse of Beurer’s.

 Karl Hubbuch – The Sex Murder (1930)

-In the end, whatever the means or motivation for these pictures, what we are left with is the pictures themselves; and if they should survive beyond their meanings and attributions, people will, sadly, always be able to see what they represent.
-In a way, this is the opposite of art for art’s sake; but then, to appreciate the form of – for example – Wilfred Owen’s poetry and study that form and its mechanics without taking into account what that apparatus is for is to miss the point.
-Likewise, the skill of a painter like Beurer, whose intention was to make the holy real and relatable, or of Elseheimer, or Sebastiano del Piombo, or even Karl Hubbuch, wasn’t there solely in an effort to advertise the painter’s technical ability.
+In the end, whatever the means or motivation for these pictures, what we are left with is the pictures themselves; and if they should survive beyond their meanings and attributions, people will, perhaps sadly, always be able to see what they represent.
+This is the opposite of art for art’s sake; but then, to appreciate the form of – for example – Wilfred Owen’s war poetry and study that form and its mechanics without taking into account what that apparatus is for is to miss the point.
+Likewise, the skill of a painter like Beurer, whose intention was to make the holy real and relatable, or of Elseheimer, or Sebastiano del Piombo, or even Karl Hubbuch, wasn’t there solely in an effort to amaze the viewer with the painter’s skill or advertise their technical ability.

 Lorenzo Lotto – St Peter of Verona (1549)

-It may be that these sex workers and saints would have preferred, like Dido, to be remembered but to have their fates forgotten, but instead forget that you know the titles and subjects of these pictures; these people were, as many people still are, tortured, killed and disposed of without sympathy or ceremony.
+It may be that these sex workers and saints would have preferred, like Purcell and Tate’s Dido of Carthage, to be remembered, but to have their fates forgotten – but instead forget that you know the titles and subjects of these pictures.
+These people were, as many people still are, tortured, killed and disposed of without sympathy or ceremony.
 It would be nice if they were all remembered.